raphaelmourad/dsbSNP/README.md

 The dsbSNPs bed file is available here.
 All SNPs including dsbSNPs, but also histone mark SNPs, ATAC-seq SNPs, DRIP-seq SNPs are available here.

+Fastq files are available from MTAB accession XX, XX and XX.
+For now, they are only accessible to reviewers.

 ## Requirements

 The scripts were written with R, and need some packages :